byteskeptical/credcat/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Handle all field types including files & notes
 - [x] Handle title & uid searches
 - [x] Retrieve more than one record in a single request
-- [x] Handle all field types including files & notes
+- [x] Support stand-alone and server modes

 See the [open issues](https://github.com/byteskeptical/credcat/issues) for a full list of proposed features (and known issues).